mach-kernel/warhol/README.md

   define_permissions do
     can :manage, :all

-    # User is included in scope
+    # object is always included in scope
+    can :other_condition, user_id: object.id

+    # user via additional accessor
     can :thing_with_condition, user_id: user.id
   end
 end